postmanlabs/labs-docs/src/pages/docs/postman/workspaces/using-workspaces.md

 ![Active user](https://assets.postman.com/postman-docs/Beesly+active+member.jpg)

 If there are more than three people who are part of the workspace, there will be a fourth avatar with a number representing the remaining members.
-You can click the numbered avatar to see a list of all workspaces members.
+You can click the numbered avatar to see a list of all workspace members.

 ![Active user list](https://assets.postman.com/postman-docs/Active+members+Stanely+open+list+border.jpg)